Lunch, Dinner Snack

 Autumn Harvest Chili

 School is back again and that means it’s the start of fall semester.
 School can cause a lot of added stress to college students’ everyday lives.
 From expensive textbooks to tuition and rent, it can be an added stress to go to the grocery store, wandering the aisles trying to stay within budget and make meals that you know will keep you satisfied.
 You shouldn’t have to break the bank to be able to make nutritious and delicious meals.
-This recipe will help you do just that.
+This Autumn Harvest Chili recipe by Juggling with Julia will help you prevent that.
 No more breaking the bank or worrying about finding the time in between classes and homework to cook.
 This recipe uses ingredients that are in season for the fall and easy to find, but most importantly the ingredients are inexpensive.
 Most ingredients are basic household ingredients you probably already have in your pantry.

 When you think of college your mind probably goes directly to studying, taking notes, and spending long hours finishing homework and writing papers.
 Our brains are constantly using energy throughout the day to keep us going, even more so when so much information is being thrown at you from all different directions.
 Our bodies can use many things for energy but our main sources are protein and carbs.
 This recipe is packed with protein and good carbs to keep you going throughout your busy day.
 It is veggie dense, to help boost your daily intake of those necessary vitamins, minerals, antioxidants and fiber.
 You can even meal prep this recipe at the beginning of the week and take it on the go.
 It tastes just as good heated up, as it does straight out of the pot.